-Alright future (or even current) bridesmaids, this one’s for you.
-Of course we’re also doing a favor to all those brides out there; if your bridesmaids are engaging in any of the behaviors on this list, either point them in the direction of this article or consider evaluating how much stress is worth having them in your wedding.
+Alright, future (or even current) bridesmaids, this one’s for you.
+Of course, we’re also doing a favor to all those brides out there; if your bridesmaids are engaging in any of the behaviors on this list, either point them in the direction of this article or consider evaluating how much stress is worth having them in your wedding.

 1.)
 Constantly complain.
-Now don’t get us wrong, as much of an honor as it is to be a bridesmaid, there are also many, many things to complain about.
-Between the money it takes to buy all the required shoes, dresses and presents, not to mention all the time it takes to throw bridal showers and bachelorette parties as well as attend dress fittings and participate in countless other wedding activities, you’ll start to feel like you’re planning your own wedding.
+Now don’t get us wrong, as much of an honor as it is to be a bridesmaid, there are many things to complain about.
+Between the money it takes to buy all the required shoes, dresses, and presents, not to mention all the time it takes to throw bridal showers and bachelorette parties, as well as attend dress fittings and participate in countless other wedding activities, you’ll start to feel like you’re planning your own wedding.
 But you’re not.
 This is her day, not yours, so as much of an inconvenience as it might be, shut your mouth and smile; it’ll all be over soon.

 5.)
 Take over.
 Chances are, the bride will probably give you some responsibility when it comes to certain tasks, but that’s where it ends.
-Don’t invite anyone or change anything unless you clear it with the bride first.
+Don’t invite or change anything unless you clear it with the bride first.

 Lily’s Bridal – Maryland’s premier Bridal Boutique – Offering Wedding Dresses, Prom Dresses, Bridesmaid’s Dresses, Mother’s Gowns, and Tuxedo Rentals.
 Book your appointment today!